Jiggins/mu-cs401-f2015/lecture-02.md

 How are we going to change it so that we get the correct response?
 We've 2 options of what to look at:

-For a particular w we look at the input (x), break it up to which we give our to plus or minus 1.
+For a particular w we look at the input (x), break it up to which we give our plus or minus 1.

 For a particular x we look at weights (w) and see which give plus or minus 1.